Normankita/NorZah-E-commerce/README.md

-# Getting Started with Create React App
+# Getting Started with NorZah-E-Commerce

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).